Lsquared13/dappbot-api-lambda/README.md

-  "DappName": "<STRING: The canonical name of the Dapp>", "OwnerEmail": "<STRING: The email of the owner of the Dapp>", "CreationTime": "<STRING: The timestamp at which the Dapp was created>", "DnsName": "<STRING: The DNS name at which the Dapp can be accessed>", "Abi": "<OBJECT: The ABI for the Dapp>", "ContractAddr": "<STRING: The address which hosts the contract for the Dapp>",
+  "DappName": "<STRING: The canonical name of the Dapp>", "OwnerEmail": "<STRING: The email of the owner of the Dapp>", "CreationTime": "<STRING: The timestamp at which the Dapp was created>", "UpdatedAt": "<STRING: The timestamp at which the Dapp was last updated>", "DnsName": "<STRING: The DNS name at which the Dapp can be accessed>", "Abi": "<OBJECT: The ABI for the Dapp>", "ContractAddr": "<STRING: The address which hosts the contract for the Dapp>",